Banque Nationale pour le Commerce et l'Industrie: Establishment

-Meanwhile, the CEM engaged in dynamic expansion of its own, growing from 4 locations in 1913 to 57 in 1930.
-In 1921, CEM and its part-owned subsidiary the BNC reached an agreement not to compete on their respective turfs, respectively Alsace-Lorraine and the rest of France.
-CEM gradually sold its BNC shares, partly to the Comptoir Lyon-Alemand) and to the BFCI before its merger with the BNC.
-Eventually, in May 1930, the BNC acquired its former parent the CEM.

-Partly as a result of its rapid growth, the BNC ran into financial difficulties in the challenging environment of the early 1930s.
+The BNC expanded rapidly in the 1920s, and absorbed its former parent the CEM in 1930.
+Partly as a result of that rapid growth, the BNC ran into financial difficulties in the challenging environment of the early 1930s.
 Confidence in its soundness evaporated in the course of 1931.
 To avoid a disorderly crash, the French government and a consortium of banks and other companies attempted a rescue intervention.
 They forced the director (André Vincent, also director of the Comptoir Lyon-Alemand) to resign, and the Bank of France took over BNC debts in September 1931.
 This, however, was not enough to put an end to the ongoing bank run, and the Minister of Finance, assisted by a group of French banks, went on to provide an additional guarantee for depositors.
 Even so, the worldwide crisis kept spreading and investors continued to withdraw their money.
 By late 1931, over 75% of BNC deposits had been withdrawn, causing the bank's share price to slump.
 In January 1932 the French authorities eventually decided to liquidate it.

-Establishment of the Banque Nationale pour le Commerce et l'Industrie

 The BNCI was created on the 18 April 1932 to take over the viable business activities of the defunct BNC, while the latter's remaining assets were being liquidated in a process that enabled the reimbursement of the French public assistance by 1950 and of other creditors in 1962; even former shareholders were eventually able to recover positive value.
 The former bank's headquarters and staff were used to create BNCI with fresh capital of 100 million French francs.
 The French government appointed François Albert-Buisson, former President of the Tribunal de commerce de la Seine, as its new president.
-Buisson was assisted by Alfred Pose, a former director of studies of the Société générale alsacienne de banque, as the BNCI's first CEO (directeur général).
+Buisson was assisted by Alfred Pose, a former director of studies of the Société Générale Alsacienne de Banque, as the BNCI's first CEO (directeur général).